leotam/leotam.github.io/_posts/2016-01-04-DIGITScardiac.markdown

 DiGITS is a graphical interface with handy real-time visualization of model training.
 It is accessible to the starting DL researcher and useful for the more advanced user.
 For the competition here, the model finetuning and easily accessible hyper-parameter management will prove useful in phase II, where the validation labels are released.
 The software requirements are DiGITs 3 which now has [deb packages][deb] installation for Ubuntu 14.04.
 Other required software includes Python 2.X and the associated packages used, eg. pydicom, numpy, scipy.
 The dataset is obtained through the [Kaggle website][kagCardiac].

-We run a number of preprocessing scripts to extract the data from Dicom format using [pydicom][pydicom].
+We run a number of preprocessing scripts to extract the data from DICOM format using [pydicom][pydicom].
 Before running the scripts, copy a skeleton directory structure to destination folder via a terminal, eg.

 sudo find -type d -links 2 -exec mkdir -p "/raid/leo/cardiac/trainDigits/{}" \;

 Run this in the folder that you've put all your training images, eg. /raid/leo/cardiac/train.
-Now run the preprocessing [script][preproc] which will extract frames of 27 cardiac MR images nearly representing a cardiac cycle, reshaping them into a single image composed of 3x3 tiles x3 channels (false RGB).
+Now run the preprocessing [script][preproc] which will extract frames of 27 cardiac MR images, nearly representing a cardiac cycle, and reshape them into a single image composed of 3x3 tiles x3 channels (false RGB).
 Make sure to change data paths on lines 165-172 to match your file system.

 ![IM5306falseColorHeart]({{ site.url }}/assets/IM5306falseColorHeartV2.JPG)